juliusortiz/google-maps-app-starter-master/readme.md

 - Show all the stores in the stores list using `store-data.js` -DONE

-- Open the info window of the marker on store selection in stores list 2:19:57
+- Open the info window of the marker on store selection in stores list  -DONE

-- Complete the styling for the marker info window
+- Complete the styling for the marker info window -HOMEWORK

-- Allow a user to search for stores in a zip code
+- Allow a user to search for stores in a zip code -DONE

-- Add a beautiful transition on the hover of an individual store
+- Add a beautiful transition on the hover of an individual store -DONE

 **DONE**